-If an employee who has completed their probationary period is called for jury duty or subpoenaed as a witness to give evidence on behalf of the Crown, they shall receive a normal day's pay for each work day they are absent, provided that they furnish the Employer with proof and details of jury notice or subpoena and signs over to the Employer any jury duty or witness fee received from the Court or Crown.
+If an employee who is called for jury duty or subpoenaed as a witness, in a case in which the

+Crown is a party, they shall receive a normal day's pay for each work day they are absent, provided that they furnish the Employer with proof and details of jury notice or subpoena and signs over to the Employer any jury duty or witness fee received from the Court or Crown.
 If an employee is excused from jury or witness duty for one (1) or more scheduled workdays due to Court adjournments or other reasons, the employee must report for work on their regularly scheduled shift.
+The employee is responsible to notify the University as soon as the employee receives notification of jury duty or subpoena as a witness.